 - if the line length is fixed, the noise margin decreases with increasing speed, and vice versa;

-Signal power level (also known as Output Power) — shows the output power of the signal at the moment of modem synchronization with DSL-switch.
-Usually the output power is about 10 dBm when sending data.
+Signal power level (also known as Output Power) — shows the output power of the signal at the moment of modem synchronization with DSLAM.
+Usually, the output power is about 10 dBm when sending data.
 This value may be lower due to signal losses in power.

-Signal attenuation — shows the signal attenuation in the line at the moment of modem synchronization with the DSL-switch (this parameter should be less than 45 dB).
-The attenuation depends on the cable length between the ADSL modem and the DSL switch.
-The higher the value of this parameter, the lower the line quality and therefore the lower the data transfer/receipt speed.
+Signal attenuation — shows the signal attenuation in the line at the moment of modem synchronization with the DSLAM (this parameter should be less than 45 dB).
+The attenuation depends on the cable length between the ADSL modem and the DSLAM.
+The higher the value of this parameter, the lower the line quality and, therefore, the lower the data transfer/receipt speed.
 Optimal values should be between 5 and 30 dB (excellent or good line).
-An attenuation value of 45 dB or higher means that the line is not suitable for use with ADSL.
+An attenuation value of 45 dB or higher means that the line is not suitable for ADSL.